 If you don’t have a personal brand yet, our suggestion is you work on that first, because it’ll be a fundamental step to getting your own merch.
 I mean, what are you going to sell if you don’t have a brand to be actually printed on the gaming merch?

 You can start by creating a logo that represents your identity as a gamer.
-Having a logo can help you produce your own visuals for your streaming channels, such as panels or banners, and have a more cohesive brand online.
+Having a logo can help you produce your own visuals for your streaming channels, such as panels or banners -even offline banners-, and have a more cohesive brand online.

 Now you may ask “Why do I need a Twitch panel?
 I want to make my merch!”
 Well, because having a cohesive brand with its specific brand colors, will help you create merch items that people see and immediately relate to you.